Matheu Nelson: Professional career

+Cincinnati Reds

 Nelson was selected the 35th overall pick in the 2021 Major League Baseball draft by the Cincinnati Reds.
 Nelson signed with Cincinnati for a $2.1 million bonus.
 He made his professional debut with the Rookie-level Arizona Complex League Reds and was later promoted to the Dayton Dragons of the High-A Central.
-Over ten games and 28 at-bats between the two teams, he batted .179 with two doubles.
+Over ten games and 28 at-bats between the two affiliates, Nelson batted .179 with two doubles.
 He missed time during the season after being hit in the hand while batting.

+Nelson made 82 appearances for Dayton in 2022, hitting .219/.303/.364 with eight home runs, 24 RBI, and one stolen base.
+He split the 2023 season between Dayton and the Double-A Chattanooga Lookouts, batting a cumulative .229/.340/.437 with 21 home runs, 47 RBI, and six stolen bases across 101 total appearances.
+Nelson returned to Chattanooga for the 2024 campaign, slashing .198/.328/.287 with four home runs and 21 RBI over 76 games.

-Nelson made 29 appearances for the Double-A Chattanooga Lookouts in 2025, hitting .088/.253/.138 with one home run and three RBI.
+Nelson made 29 appearances for Double-A Chattanooga in 2025, hitting .088/.253/.138 with one home run and three RBI.
 Nelson was released by the Reds organization on July 21, 2025.

+Lake Country DockHounds

+On January 6, 2026, Nelson signed with the Lake Country DockHounds of the American Association of Professional Baseball.
+He was released by the DockHounds on May 18.